+Highlight the box under the Actions and press the button.
 The DVR can be set to react to text input.
-Text input can be associated with cameras, trigger an Alarm-Out connector, sound the DVR's internal buzzer, notify a number of different devices, move PTZ cameras to preset positions, and/or display a camera on a SPOT monitor.
+Text input can be associated with cameras, trigger an Alarm-Out connector, sound the DVR's internal buzzer, notify a number of different devices, and/or move PTZ cameras to preset positions.